ashleefv/glucoseRASpodocytes/README.md

 * param_estimation_Approach1and2.m.
 Runs the model to estimate the parameters using Approach 1 and Appraoch 2 (described in the manuscript).
 The simulation results compare the change in concentration of Angiotensin II (ANG II) with increasing glucose for Approach 1 and different scenarios of Approach 2.
 The results are compared using root mean squared error (RMSE) using a data set from literature.
 * param_estimation_Approach3.m.
 Runs the model to estimate the parameters using Approach 3 (described in the manuscript).
 The simulation results compare the change in concentration of ANG II with increasing glucose for Approach 3.
 * Sensanalysis.m.
-Runs sensitivity analysis on ANG II with respect to all the parameters.
+Runs local sensitivity analysis on ANG II with respect to all the parameters.
 The resulting plots show sensitivity of all the parameters at normal and high glucose states.
+* globalsensitivity.m.
+Runs global sensitivity analysis on ANG II with respect to all the parameters.
+The resulting plots show two sensitivity indices S_i (ﬁrst-order index) and S_{Ti} (total-order index which accounts for higher-order and non-linear interactions between the parameters) for ANG II with respect to each input parameter.

 ### Supplementary files